Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 In short: yes... but not for me.
 Let me explain the story.

 The main branch has been published with a very short readme during the summer 2023.
-The author kindly sent me soon after some prototype boards (quite different from the current design) for feedback at about the same time I started a very heavy working year.
+The author kindly sent me some pre-release boards (quite different from the current design) for feedback at about the same time I started a very heavy working year.
 10 months passed before I found time to dive again seriously into the project.
-Meanwhile, I lost any way to contact the author after leaving all social media.
+Meanwhile, I lost any way to contact the author after leaving all social media for different reasons.

 But I still owed 2BitWizard a feedback.
 I had a debt.